Kansas City Introduction Walking Tour, Kansas City

 Why You Should Visit:

 Watch a bow machine make the perfect souvenir bow right before your eyes.
 Barbie fans will love taking selfies with a life-sized Barbie doll.
 Families can take part in an artifact search.
-Hallmark fans will appreciate the inside look at what makes this company special: making connections with your loved ones.
+Hallmark fans will appreciate the inside look at what makes this company special: connecting with your loved ones.

 Tips: